-The Campus Post Office, located on the lower level of Hyson Campus Center is open Monday - Friday, 9:30 a.m. to 4:30 p.m.
-Postal service is offered for all incoming/outgoing mail and for internal MVNU communications.
-The Post Office receives and sends all USPS packages.
-UPS and FedEx Packages are delivered to the Receiving Department each day and students will receive an email & text message when packages are available for pick-up.
-Students must present their student ID to claim their package.
+The Campus Post Office, located on the lower level of Cougar Corner Campus Store is open Monday - Friday, 8:00 a.m. to 4:30 p.m.
+Postal service is offered for all incoming/outgoing mail, packages and for internal MVNU communications.
+Oncampus mail does not require postage.
+USPS packages and letters, UPS, Amazon and FedEx Packages are delivered to the Post Office each day and students will receive an email & text message when packages and letters are available for pickup.
+Students must present their student ID to claim.